 Invite people yourself

 Don’t just go to industry events and try to find relevant people – inviting them along yourself is a perfect way to network without the taint of job searching.
-“I know of one person who is building a strong network in the high-net-worth area and inviting former clients and industry colleagues to events,” says Alistair Ramsbottom, managing director of search firm The Blacklock Group.
+“I know of one person who is building a strong network in the high-net-worth area and inviting former clients and industry colleagues to events,” says headhunter Alistair Ramsbottom.
 “This is a good way to secure future employment when he returns to the job market.”

 Read reports to scope out future jobs

 Reading annual reports can tell you about the future business direction of a bank and the areas it may soon be hiring in.
-Sending an early speculative application to that department in early 2017 could put you ahead of the competition just as the firm plans an expansion.
-“If a banks states that they see their future in big data, for example, and you have skills in this area, present a business case of what you have achieved in this field,” says Singapore-based Mark Sparrow, Asia Pacific managing director of consultancy NP Group.
+Sending an early speculative application to that department in early 2018 could put you ahead of the competition just as the firm plans an expansion.
+“If a banks states that they see their future in big data, for example, and you have skills in this area, present a business case of what you have achieved in this field,” says a Singapore-based recruiter.

 Be opinionated on social media